Lebanon's Hariri steps down as prime minister-designate pushing crisis-ridden country further into uncertainty

 Despair and anger

-Aoun, whose political party controls the country's largest parliamentary bloc, has been at loggerheads with Hariri over the cabinet formation.
+Aoun, whose political party controls the country's largest parliamentary bloc, has been at loggerheads with Hariri over the Cabinet formation.

 The political infighting has fueled feelings of despair and anger towards Lebanon's ruling elite on Lebanon's streets.
 Many Lebanese have grown increasingly frustrated with what is viewed as business-as-usual political wrangling in the face of a growing economic catastrophe.

-In a December 2020 report, the World Bank dubbed Lebanon's economic crisis a "deliberate depression" in which government inaction exacerbated the effects of the financial tailspin.
+In a December 2020 report, the World Bank dubbed Lebanon's economic crisis a "deliberate depression" in which government inaction exacerbated the effects of the financial crisis.